Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

 Pseudo-top quarks are reconstructed from a sample of simulated lepton+jets \ttbar events using a \rivet routine.
 These events fulfil specific criteria for leptons and jets to define top quarks at the particle level, similar to the ones described in Ref.~\cite{Collaboration:2267573} and summarised in Table~\ref{tab:pseudotop}.
-Using these definitions, the invariant mass of the charged lepton and neutrino is required to be within $75.4<m_{\Pell\PGn}<85.4\GeV$.
-In the jet clustering process, hadrons stemming from charm and bottom quark fragmentation, and regardless of the decay channel \PGt leptons are included, with their momenta scaled by a factor $10^{-20}$ in order for the jet properties to be preserved.
-These objects are referred to as ``ghost'' particles.
-A jet can encompass one or more ``ghost'' particles, which can be utilised for the purpose of flavour assignment and are included in the list of constituents of the jet.
+Each charged lepton is ``dressed'', i.e. its momentum is corrected to take into account any photons within a cone defined in Table~\ref{tab:pseudotop}, and the invariant mass that it forms with a neutrino is required to be within $75.4<m_{\Pell\PGn}<85.4\GeV$.
+In the jet clustering process, hadrons stemming from charm and bottom quark fragmentation, and regardless of the decay channel \PGt leptons are included, with their momenta scaled to a negligible value, such that the jet kinematic properties are not modified by the presence of these hadrons, which are therefore referred to as ``ghost'' particles.
+A jet can encompass one or more ghost particles, which can be utilised for the purpose of flavour assignment and are included in the list of constituents of the jet.
 The events are required to include a minimum of four jets, which are defined in Table~\ref{tab:pseudotop}.
 Among these jets, at least two must be unequivocally associated to the fragmentation of bottom quarks, while the remaining two jets, \ie light-quark jets, must not stem from the bottom quarks.
-A leptonically decaying top quark is reconstructed by combining the lepton, the neutrino, and one of the jets originating from a bottom quark in the event.
+A leptonically decaying top quark is reconstructed by combining the (dressed) lepton, the neutrino, and one of the jets originating from a bottom quark in the event.
 A hadronically decaying top quark candidate is reconstructed by combining the other jet originating from a bottom quark with two remaining jets.
 Typically, it is required that the difference between the invariant masses of top quark reconstructed in the leptonic leg and the hadronic leg in an event must not exceed 20\GeV.
 Additionally, the invariant mass of the system of the two light-quark jets should fall within a window of 10\GeV, centred at 80.4\GeV.
 In situations where multiple combinations of jets satisfy these criteria, along with the charged lepton and neutrino, we employ a selection process to choose the most appropriate combination.
 This selection is based on two factors: the closeness of the invariant masses of the two top quark candidates to each other, and the closeness of the invariant mass of the light-quark jets to the \PW boson mass value of 80.4\GeV.